memfault/interrupt/_drafts/2023-05-11-ota-for-embedded-linux-devices.md

 > started in an emulator, or the Raspberry Pi Quickstart guide to do the same
 > thing with real hardware.

-## Building the update
+### Building the update

 The first step to distributing an update over the air is to build and package it.
 Your build system should be fully automated (CI) and configured to always provide, for each revision of your source code, both a complete image to flash on a new device and an update package.

-The update package role is to take a device running any previous version of the firmware to the new version.
+The update package is the input we provide to the updater.
+It contains enough information to update a device running an older version of the firmware to the new version.
 With our A/B partitioning scheme, this is easily achieved by shipping a new system image as the update.

 > 📦 Delta updates are also possible with swupdate but we will not discuss them
-> today.
+> in this article.
 Refer to
 > [Delta Update with SWUpdate](https://sbabic.github.io/swupdate/delta-update.html)
 > for more information.

-A SWUpdate update package is just a `cpio` archive in which the first file is an update descriptor.
+A SWUpdate update package is just a [`cpio`][cpio] archive in which the first file is an update descriptor.
 The `meta-swupdate` layer for Yocto provides the `swupdate-image` class to do this easily and the [Memfault example includes a `swupdate-image` target](https://github.com/memfault/memfault-linux-sdk/blob/1.4.0-kirkstone/meta-memfault-example/recipes-core/images/swupdate-image.bb).